OSHA Workplace Injury Research

 OSHA recorded 326 severe cases of indirect electrical exposure between 2015 and 2025.
-The vast majority of these incidents, specifically 97.2 percent, result in direct effects of electric current on the body, often leading to hospitalization.
+You should know that 97 percent of these incidents involve the direct effects of electric current on your body.

 Reported Projected